-During the year ended December 31, 2006, there were six meetings of the Board of Directors of Protalix Ltd., one meeting of the Audit Committee of Protalix Ltd., and one meeting of the Compensation Committee of Protalix Ltd. Our non-management directors hold meetings separate from management at least twice per year.
+During the year ended December 31, 2007, there were seven meetings of the Board of Directors of Protalix Ltd., six meetings of the Audit Committee of Protalix Ltd. and one meeting of the Compensation Committee of Protalix Ltd. Our non-management directors hold meetings separate from management at least twice per year.
 All directors attended at least 75% of the aggregate number of meetings of the Board of Directors and the committees of the Board of Directors on which they served.

 Under the rules of the American Stock Exchange, a director of our company will only qualify as an "independent director" if, among other things, in the opinion of our Board of Directors, that person does not have a material relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-The Board of Directors has determined that none of the directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is an "independent director" as defined under rules of the American Stock Exchange.
+The Board of Directors has determined that none of the directors has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+The Board of Directors has determined that none of the director and that each of these directors is an "independent director" as defined under rules of the American Stock Exchange.
 In addition, the Board of Directors has determined that all members of the Audit Committee meet the independence requirements set forth in Rule 10A-3 under the Exchange Act.